What time is Midsomer Murders on ITV?

 Who stars in Midsomer Murders?

-Neil Dudgeon returns as DCI John Barnaby for the seventh yr working, with Nick Hendrix by his facet as DS Jamie Winter.
+Neil Dudgeon returns as DCI John Barnaby for the seventh yr operating, with Nick Hendrix by his facet as DS Jamie Winter.

 Additionally returning this sequence is Fiona Dolman as John’s spouse Sarah Barnaby, in addition to Paddy the canine – the household’s “faithful canine companion.”

-Introducing the character, Neil Dudgeon stated: “It’s at all times very thrilling after we get new characters becoming a member of and this sequence we now have a brand new pathologist, Dr Fleur Perkins.
-The staff thought it will be attention-grabbing to introduce a personality who would take a look at Barnaby, any individual with whom he would have a extra provocative relationship, and Fleur does simply that.
+Introducing the character, Neil Dudgeon stated: “It’s at all times very thrilling after we get new characters becoming a member of and this sequence we have now a brand new pathologist, Dr Fleur Perkins.
+The crew thought it might be fascinating to introduce a personality who would check Barnaby, any person with whom he would have a extra provocative relationship, and Fleur does simply that.

 “She is not what we are expecting to begin with and she very much challenges Barnaby and Winter in a number of ways – she is obviously very good at her job and she can be quite direct which is brilliant.
 She also has a very surprising sense of humour.
 What is sprinkled in as the series unfolds are these tiny revelations about her personal life and romantic history which is very entertaining as she is a woman with an eventful past.”